 Alkalising is the name of the game but it is hard to maintain an alkaline environment unless you are dedicated to natural living, especially if your lifestyle is challenging and you are not fully educated on the effects of foods within your body.

 Alkalising needn’t be a balancing act

 The pH (or potential hydrogen) scale goes something like this: pH 0 represents total acidity, pH 14 represents total alkalinity and pH 7 is neutral.
-Your blood will be slightly alkaline and will fall somewhere between pH 7.30 and pH 7.50, but you can find varying pH levels elsewhere in the body with stomach being naturally extremely acidic at pH 3.5 or less; this is of course necessary, or we would not be able to break down and digest food.
+Your blood will be slightly alkaline and will fall somewhere between pH 7.30 and pH 7.50, but you can find varying pH levels elsewhere in the body with the stomach being naturally extremely acidic at pH 3.5 or less; this is, of course, necessary, or we would not be able to break down and digest food.

 With the majority of foods and food combinations (think ready meals) being consumed in the Western world, acidity is waging war on the bodies of the unsuspecting and the inert.
 Yet alkalising can be done simply if you arm yourself with a little knowledge about which foods to eat, and dedication to changing poor habits.
 It has been shown that more alkaline foods can prevent problems like type two diabetes, colon cancer and kidney stones to name a few.

 If your pH is too acidic, you may find that you suffer from hormonal imbalance, carry excess weight, have poor digestion and low energy… acidity has even been blamed for promoting the growth of tumours and many chronic diseases.
 This list is by no means exclusive, so the acidity issue should be taken seriously if you wish to regain or maintain good health.